-- Up to $3,000 for professional development, research needs, and attending professional and/or DEI-related conferences or DEI leadership opportunities to be used within the first five years in graduate school.
+- Receive up to $3,000 for professional development, research needs, and attending professional and/or DEI-related conferences or DEI leadership opportunities to be used within the first five years in graduate school.
 Examples of how this funding can be used: computing needs, workshops, and conferences such as AGU, GSA, SACNAS, AISES, Out in STEM, National Association of Black Geoscientists, Association for Women in Science, etc.

 How to Apply

-Nominations are submitted by Stanford Doerr School of Sustainability graduate programs by early March 2022.
-Prospective students must apply to one of Stanford Doerr School of Sustainability’s graduate programs by the department/program deadline to be eligible for nomination.
+Nominations are submitted by SDSS graduate admissions graduate program to the Dean’s office/DEI director.
+Prospective students must apply to one of the school’s graduate programs by the department/program deadline to be eligible for nomination.

-Departments and programs will notify prospective students about admissions decisions by the end of winter quarter or early spring quarter 2022.
-If a student receives admission to a Stanford Doerr School of Sustainability graduate program and is also selected as a Dean’s Graduate Scholar, they will be contacted by the DEI office to let them know that they have received this award.
-Candidates will be evaluated based on academic excellence and their potential to support the School’s commitment to diversity, as well as a faculty mentor’s ability to support the candidate’s research goals and to advance an inclusive working environment in the School.
+Departments and programs will notify prospective students about admissions decisions by the end of winter quarter or early spring quarter 2023.
+If a student receives admission to a SDSS graduate program and is also selected as a Dean’s Graduate Scholar, they will be contacted by the DEI office to let them know that they have received this award.
+The DEI director will notify departments/programs about Dean’s Grad Scholars decisions as well.

-2021-2022 Dean's Graduate Scholars
+2022 -2023 Dean's Graduate Scholars